Just how future-ready is your business? Trouble finding those highly skilled, experienced people?

 Not just for your company’s profile and reputation but the overall employee experience too.
 An enhanced brand position and the holy grail: differentiation – no longer a ‘nice to have’, absolute necessity if your organisation wants to stand-out in crowded markets.CLICK TO CONTACT AN EMPLOYER BRAND SPECIALIST

 Grasping the employer branding outcomes, and the strong business case is one thing – keeping it real is another.
 And we caution companies not to expect results overnight.

 Success only comes once you’ve applied the glue – required sponsorship from the top, highly capable steering team in place, budget and your people with clear understanding of best practice, and an appreciation for the rigour required when tackling employer branding processes.

 Jo is the founder and owner of The Higher Mix.
-As respected Organisational branding, Employer branding expert, she has consulted on national and international brand programs, for vast array of mining, engineering, retail and government clients.
-Jo leads The Higher Mix team of strategic management consultants, agile digital practitioners and research analysts as they assist client companies to improve their brands, marketing (strategic & digital offers), employer brands, transformational change programs, culture and leaders.
-Acclaimed keynote speaker on the topics of Brands (Company, Employer, Personal, Product Branding) along with Culture; invited guest panellist and/or speaker at over 150 domestic national events and conferences across Australia.
+A respected Organisational branding, and Employer Branding expert, she is consulting on national and international brand programs, for vast array of mining, engineering, retail and government clients.
+Jo leads The Higher Mix team of strategic management consultants, agile digital practitioners and research analysts as they assist companies to improve the brand, its position, marketing (customer engagement and channels), employer brands, lean change programs, culture and leaders.
+Acclaimed keynote speaker on topics of Branding (Company, Employer, Personal, Product Branding) along with Culture - Jo has been invited guest panellist and/or speaker at over 150 domestic national events and conferences across Australia.